iamroymadelva/enterprise-ai-workflows/docs/architecture-overview.md

 not isolated prompt interactions.
 ```

-Each GPT is treated as a specialized operational component responsible for a defined workflow domain.
+Each GPT functions as a specialized operational module responsible for a defined workflow domain.

 The architecture prioritizes:

-* workflow-oriented interaction models
+* workflow-oriented interactions
 * modular operational systems
 * reusable workflow structures
 * context-aware processing